 When it comes to getting on with other dogs, it all comes down to his socialization as a pup.
 If not socialized, like all dogs, he will not give them the warmest of welcomes.
 But if he was socialized well, he usually loves the company of other dogs.
 His high prey drive means that he is not suited to non-canine multi-pet households, and he has been known to harm family cats and rodents.
 Small furry dogs might not make the best addition to a Malamute household, either.

 The Alaskan Malamute is a headstrong pack dog.
 This means two things.
 The first is that he needs an equally strong-willed master who will enforce the pack rules.
 Secondly, the Mal is a stubborn dog who is not the easiest dog to train.
-This is why we only recommended experienced dog owners take the Mal on.
+This is why we only recommend experienced dog owners take the Mal on.
 It also means that you’ve got your work cut out, but it will be worth it!

 Early training is key with this breed.
 The most critical socialization period is between 3 and 17 weeks.
 But you will have to continue this as soon as you get him home if you want him to grow into a polite pup.
 Another great way to socialize him is to enroll him in a puppy obedience class.
 Here he will learn the basic commands, and it will establish your leadership role.

 Obedience classes have a variety of benefits, especially for stubborn dog breeds.
-It’s important to be persistent with your training, and it will be a lifelong commitment.
-As well as getting the whole family involved so that he knows that he isn’t to get bossy with children or the smaller members of the family.
+It’s important to be persistent with your training, and it will be a lifelong commitment as well as getting the whole family involved so that he knows that he isn’t to get bossy with children or the smaller members of the family.

 Another training aspect that is important for this breed is leash training.
 He is one of the strongest dogs on the planet, built to be a freight machine.
 So, pulling you over will be a daily occurrence if you do not teach him how to walk on a leash.
 Learn about leash training your Malamute, start him young, and reward him for good behavior.
 You can also use a breed-appropriate harness, but beware – the Malamute loves to pull.

 The Alaskan Malamute is a very healthy dog breed who is expected to enjoy an average lifespan of 10 to 14 years.
-Of course, you need to do your bit as dog mom or dad to keep him as healthy and fit as possible.
+Of course, you need to do your bit as a dog mom or dad to keep him as healthy and fit as possible.
 Feeding him the best quality nutrition, exercising him well, and keeping up to date with his veterinary checkups are the best ways to keep him in the best shape.

 The breed is prone to particular health concerns.
 Although this list isn’t exhaustive, the below health conditions are the most important to look out for in the breed.
 Learn about them and what symptoms to look for.
 A good breeder will discuss these concerns with you and provide health certificates.

 This is where the hip joint grows at an uneven rate and develops abnormally.
 The uneven growth causes the joint to grind during movement.
 Over time, it becomes painful and causes mobility issues.
-Symptoms such as struggling movement, being unable to climb stairs, or get up from lying down are the most common signs.
+Symptoms such as struggling movement, being unable to climb stairs, or getting up from lying down are the most common signs.
 This is common in large dog breeds, and breeders should only breed dogs with good hip scores.

 The Mal is prone to various eye conditions, such as progressive retinal atrophy and cataracts.
 The most prevalent in the breed is cone degeneration disease, also known as day blindness.
 The cone-shaped cells in his eyes are irritated by bright light, and he essentially becomes blind during the day.
-At night his vision is much better.
+At night, his vision is much better.
 Bumping into objects and being fearful of brightly lit areas are symptoms of this.

 Alaskan Malamute Polyneuropathy

 This is unique to the breed, and it causes the reduced stimulation of the peripheral nervous system.
 Degeneration of his nerves and muscles usually occurs during the first two years of his life.
 Eventually, affected dogs will lose control of their limbs.
-This condition can be identified by a DNA test, and affected dogs should not be bred.
+This condition can be identified by a DNA health test, and affected dogs should not be bred.

 This occurs when the cartilage grows abnormally during pregnancy and essentially causes dwarfism in puppies.
 From four months onwards, it will be clear that he is not developing as he should.
 Often keeping his puppy teeth and not developing sexual organs.
 Chondrodysplasia will affect his long-term health, and it can cause heart problems, joint pain, and a shortened life span.